Thomas Brown (American football coach): Miami

 On December 30, 2015, Brown was hired to be the running backs coach and offensive coordinator at the University of Miami, where he would work under Mark Richt again.

 South Carolina

 On January 9, 2019, Brown was named the running backs coach at the University of South Carolina.

 Los Angeles Rams

-On February 12, 2020, Brown joined the Los Angeles Rams coaching staff as running backs coach.
+On February 12, 2020, Brown was hired by the Los Angeles Rams as their running backs coach under head coach Sean McVay.
 He was given the additional title of assistant head coach on February 23, 2021.
-Brown won Super Bowl LVI when the Rams defeated the Cincinnati Bengals 23-20.
-In 2022 he transitioned from running backs coach to the team’s tight ends coach while retaining the assistant head coach title.
+Brown won Super Bowl LVI when the Rams defeated the Cincinnati Bengals 23–20.
+In 2022, he transitioned from running backs coach to the team’s tight ends coach while retaining the assistant head coach title.

 Carolina Panthers

-On February 17, 2023, Brown was hired as an offensive coordinator by the Carolina Panthers.
+On February 17, 2023, Brown was hired by the Carolina Panthers as their offensive coordinator under head coach Frank Reich.
+On October 16, after starting 0-6, Frank Reich ceded play calling to Brown.
+Brown was named one of the top offensive coordinators in the league in an NFLPA poll of players.

+Chicago Bears

+On January 30, 2024, Brown was hired by the Chicago Bears as their pass game coordinator under head coach Matt Eberflus.
+On November 12, Brown was promoted to offensive coordinator following the firing of Shane Waldron.
+On November 29, Brown was named interim head coach of the Bears following the firing of head coach Matt Eberflus after a 4–8 start of the 2024 season.
+On January 23, 2025, the Bears announced they would not retain Brown for the 2025 season.

+New England Patriots

+On January 27, 2025, the New England Patriots hired Brown as their passing game coordinator and tight ends coach under the leadership of new head coach Mike Vrabel.